BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 TODO: add things about profound giftedness, which Santiago Gonzales has and which von Neumann quite possibly had as well.

 In the article I mentioned above, about the intellectually gifted student named Santiago Gonzales, it's mentioned that Santiago was determined to be what's known as "profoundly gifted", a formal psychological designation (I avoid saying "diagnosis" here because it seems far from a disease, perhaps as far as can be, even).
-It seems to be that von Neumann would likely be considered profoundly gifted as well.
+It seems to be that von Neumann would be considered profoundly gifted as well.
 This is a list of "ten common characteristics of profoundly gifted students"<sup>57</sup>:

 1. Ability to see things from a variety of perspectives